 Sow in spring and grow in full sun in any fertile, well-drained, neutral, or preferably calcareous, soil.
 The flowers attract bees and other insects, and the edible seeds provide food for birds, especially finches

-Propagate by seed sown in spring
+Propagate by seed sown in-situ or in a pots or modules in spring